KristerV/krister.ee/content.md

 * Alan Watts - Out of your mind [audio lecture]
 * Gandhi [1982 Movie]
 * The 4 Hour Workweek by Tim Ferriss
+* Genghis Khan and the Making of the Modern World [Book]

 ## I predict...